omelancon/javascript-1/README.md

 └── index.html
 ```

-## Utils module and utils folders
+## 1.3 Utils module and utils folders
 Do not use utils folder there you put the non business logic code.
 This couples the codebase uselessly and increases its own complexity.
 Rather promote utils to an npm repository.
 If the usage is common enough to be on npm it could already be there or you will serve the nodejs open source community.

-## Helpers and utils with business logic
+## 1.4 Helpers and utils with business logic
 Do not use the helper naming and concept.
 A function has only one purpose and its name should represent that.
 Moreover, it should be private to its module.
 Although it may cause code duplication, it will decrease complexity by decoupling modules.

+# 2.0 React
+We build React the AirBnb way [https://github.com/airbnb/javascript/tree/master/react].

-# Style Guide
+# 3.0 Style Guide
 This document is a collection of directives to better design code in Functional Javascript.
 But more directly [next-format](https://www.npmjs.com/package/next-format) is the pretty-printer we chose to enforce the way of laying out our javascript; it replaces the usual linter and rules that are up for interpretations and discussions.
 All the code must be next-formatted.

-# React
-We build React the AirBnb way [https://github.com/airbnb/javascript/tree/master/react].

-# Functional Programming

-## Point-Free Style
+## 3.1 Point-Free Style
 You should favor Point-Free Style [(tacit programming)](https://en.wikipedia.org/wiki/Tacit_programming), where you do not name the data you are operating on.
 ``` javascript
 // bad